shoui520/shoui520.github.io/docs/shouimethod.md

 On Android, I just use mainly default ッツ settings but switch the font to KZ UDMincho (preloaded in ッツ).
 The rest of my Android setup is just [Mobile Reading Setup](/mobile-reading)

+### Visual novels

+I am a bit of a "fuddy-duddy" when it comes to reading VNs.

+- I **do not** use JL.
+- I **do not** use Agent.
+- I **do not** use GSM.
+- I **do not** use Lunatranslator.
+- I **do not** use websockets.

+My setup is just the original Textractor method where you keep the "Copy to Clipboard" plugin and use the "Clipboard Inserter" extension in your browser with a compatible "Texthooker page".
+I look up words with Yomitan.

+You can't use Clipboard Inserter on Google Chrome anymore, but I never used Chrome in the first place, so it never affected me.

+I use my own Texthooker page: [Texthooker shoui](https://learnjapanese.moe/texthooker_shoui.html)

+The unique thing about it is how you can set a character count goal for yourself, and split it up into *sessions*.
+E.g., goal: `100,000` 文字 across `10` sessions. — so you read 10,000文字 per session.

 ## "Original" shoui method write-up from 2022